firebase/firebase-admin-go/README.md

 [Firebase](https://firebase.google.com) provides the tools and infrastructure you need to develop apps, grow your user base, and earn money.
-The Firebase Admin Go SDK enables access to Firebase services from privileged environments (such as servers or cloud) in Golang.
+The Firebase Admin Go SDK enables access to Firebase services from privileged environments (such as servers or cloud) in Go.
 Currently this SDK provides Firebase custom authentication support.

 For more information, visit the